 - May negatively interact with medications such as antibiotics, thyroid medication, psyche meds and depression drugs

-The positive effects of caffeine to me seems mostly unreliable, counterintuitive (i.e. caffeine is good for tinnitus, really??), and unsupportive by data or even logic.
+The positive effects of caffeine to me seem mostly unreliable, counterintuitive (i.e. caffeine is good for tinnitus), and unsupportive by data or even logic.
 The positive effects that do hold up will most definitely have a healthier alternative with the same effect.
 For example, although it is claimed that caffeine wards off Alzheimer’s disease, it has been clinically proven that turmeric will have the same effect; all while cleansing the blood, strengthening the liver, reducing inflammation and increasing digestion.
+Similarly coffee is said to be a good source of antioxidants, although I am fairly sure a handful of blueberries will provide a larger dose of these nutrients without any of the negative side effects.

-Although I am not a huge fan of caffeine in general, I will say if a client has been drinking four cups of coffee for 20 years and has been able to tone it down to one cup of tea in the morning, I can handle this.
-If someone is drinking caffeinated beverages of any kind all day long and is able to cut down to one cup a day ideally before noon, once again this is an immense improvement.
+Although I personally am not a huge fan of caffeine in general, it is not necessarily a black and white issue.
+If an individual has been drinking four cups of coffee for 20 years and has been able to tone it down to 1-2 cups of green tea in the morning, this is a great compromise.
+If someone is drinking caffeinated beverages of any kind all day long and is able to cut down to one cup a day (ideally before noon), once again this is an immense improvement.

 In the end, it may be best to keep caffeine as a weekly or better yet, monthly treat; but this will take some time to get used to.
 It is best to ween off of caffeine diligently and willfully, but also with gentleness and compassion.
 If you have acquired a lifelong habit, this takes time to come off of.
 In fact, quitting cold turkey may lead to intense withdrawal symptoms that may be harmful to the body (i.e. fatigue, nausea, headaches).
 It is best to ease into it with a weening process by slowly reducing the amount of caffeine being taken in.